 The Hearing Board will take into account the seriousness of all violations on record with the Board when determining a penalty.
 Fairness dictates applying less severe penalties for an offense classified as minor, particularly when it is a first offense.
 Moderate and major offenses will be sanctioned at more severe levels.
-Planning or pre-meditation to commit a violation, involvement of another student in a violation, compromising the integrity of the work of another individual or an entire class when committing a violation, contract cheating, lying to Board members and/or knowingly impeding the progress of a Board investigation-known as "aggravating factors"-may increase the severity of the act.
+Planning or pre-meditation to commit a violation, involvement of another student in a violation, and compromising the integrity of the work of another individual or an entire class when committing a violation increase the severity of the act.

-1) First offense:
+1) First offense

-Zero on assignment and a further reduction in the semester grade of 1/3, 2/3, or one full grade level, based on the severity of the infraction, independent of the value of the work in question (relative to the student's grade and/or to their academic progress if the work is not directly graded/course-based).
+Zero on assignment and a further reduction in the semester grade of 1/3, 2/3, or one full grade level, based on the severity of the infraction, independent of the relative value of the work in question.